-You can watch a display of a paddle steamer and watch and learn about life on the river in the past and up to modern times.
+You can watch a display of a paddle steamer and learn about life on the river in the past and up to modern times.
 You can learn about the Irish boats called Cuurachs through informational displays and learn about large commercial and leisure ships that came into the Foynes port.

 There are some American civil war uniforms on display that were made in Limerick and shipped by boats from Foynes.

 The Foynes Flying Boat Museum is home to a large display of Maureen O Hara memorabilia, including some of her personal belongings.
 The famous Hollywood star Maureen O Hara married Pilot Brigadier General Charles Blair in 1968.
 Mr Blair flew some flying boats into Foyne’s between the years 1942 to 1945.
 Mr Blair flew the last seaplane to Foynes in 1945.

 Maureen O Hara officially opened the Foynes Flying Boat Museum in July 1989.
 Maureen O Hara was a regular visitor to Foynes and was a patron of the museum before she passed away in 2015.